Suffolk Police & Crime Commissioner’s Fund

 Brief Description

-Grants of between £2,500 and £20,000 are available for services that help support victims of crime and reduce crime and disorder.
+Grants of between £2,500 and £20,000 are available for services that reduce crime and disorder and support victims of crime.
 Grants will not normally exceed 10% of an organisation’s total income – exceptions may apply.

 Criteria